Mobile and manufactured homes are prebuilt, transportable home structures that can be financed similarly to a traditional mortgage.

 VA loans

 Eligible military members and veterans can use VA loans to purchase a manufactured home and the property it sits on.
-Properties eligible for VA financing must meet specific requirements, including the requirement that the home is affixed to a permanent foundation.
-Other VA loan manufactured home guidelines require at least 700 square feet of interior space in the property and that the home meets local zoning requirements.
+Properties eligible for VA financing must meet specific requirements.
+For example, the home must be affixed to a permanent foundation, and manufactured homes may also be required to have at least 700 square feet of interior space and meet local zoning requirements.

 VA loans come with numerous benefits, making them an attractive option for those who qualify.
-For example, eligible veterans can purchase a home with no money down and don’t have to pay mortgage insurance.
+For example, eligible veterans can purchase a home with no money down, and they won’t have to pay mortgage insurance.

-Fannie Mae offers some affordable financing options for manufactured housing through its MH Advantage program.
-This home loan lets borrowers purchase manufactured homes with as little as 3% down, although specific property requirements must be met.
-For instance, the home must be designed as a multisection property (no single-width homes), eaves must be 6 inches or greater, and the roof pitch must have a ratio of 4/12 or greater unless it's a triple-wide home with no pitch.
+Fannie Mae offers standard manufactured home financing (requiring 5% down) and affordable financing options for manufactured housing through its Manufactured Home (MH) Advantage program.
+This program lets borrowers purchase manufactured homes with as little as 3% down, although specific property requirements must be met.
+For both its Standard MH and MH Advantage mortgages, homes must be titled as real property.

 Freddie Mac also offers home financing options that apply to manufactured properties, although certain housing requirements must be met.
 For example, manufactured housing must have been built on or after June 15, 1976, and the property must be on a permanent foundation.
 The property must also be a one-unit dwelling that is permanently connected to utilities.

-Chattel loans also treat the property you're financing as collateral, so you can lose your mobile home if you fail to keep up with payments.
+Chattel loans are loans for transportable personal property such as manufactured homes, vehicles or machinery.
+These loans treat the property you're financing as collateral, so you can lose your mobile home if you fail to keep up with payments.
+Also, interest rates for chattel loans can be much higher than rates on traditional mortgages.
+Still, chattel loans often have shorter terms, which reduces the overall amount of interest paid.

-Borrowers can also use personal loans to finance mobile homes or manufactured homes.
-These loans often come in amounts up to $100,000, and they feature fixed interest rates, fixed monthly payments and fixed repayment plans that do not change for the life of the loan.
+Borrowers can often use personal loans to finance mobile homes or manufactured homes.
+Personal loans typically come in amounts of up to $100,000, and they generally feature fixed interest rates, fixed monthly payments and fixed repayment plans that don’t change for the life of the loan.
+Personal loans are typically unsecured, so this type of financing can usually be obtained without collateral.

 How to boost your approval chances for a mobile home mortgage